cloneofghosts/python-pirate-weather/README.md

 	- **icon**
 		- A machine-readable text summary of this data block.
 	- **data**
-		- An array of **ForecastioDataPoint** objects (see below), ordered by time, which together describe the weather conditions at the requested location over time.
+		- An array of **PirateWeatherDataPoint** objects (see below), ordered by time, which together describe the weather conditions at the requested location over time.

 ----------------------------------------------------

-*class* forecastio.models.ForecastioDataPoint
+*class* pirateweather.models.PirateWeatherDataPoint
 ---------------------------------------------

 Contains data about a forecast at a particular time.